 Practice on some scrap wood to acquaint yourself with how your saw cuts.
 If you had a poor sawing technique before, your new saw will force you to learn the proper sawing technique.
 Don’t worry — once learned, it’ll be smooth cutting.
 If your saw seems to “grab” the wood and jump around in the kerf, you’re using too much downward pressure.
 Ease up a bit and take long slow strokes.

-The handle on your saw is finished with a wiping varnish for the beauty of a hand-rubbed finish.
 The Split Nut Bolts on our open handle saws require a special Split Nut screwdriver to tighten or remove.
 Closed handle saws have a conventional bolt and nut.
 Split Nut screwdrivers (No. 2) and the slotted screwdrivers designed to fit our Tenon Saw nuts (No. 3) are available from us.

 The steel in your saw's blade is the best that's available.
 It is very hard (50-52R) and will stay sharp a long time.
 Eventually, however, you'll have to sharpen it.
 You can do this easily yourself with a little practice.
 We use a 6" double extra slim taper file to file the teeth on our Tenon Saws.
 We use a 5" double extra slim taper file to file the teeth on our Carcass and Dovetail Saws, and you can do the same if you're skilled at filing.
 If not, start with a smaller 4" extra slim taper file, which will make it easier to line up the file with the gullet for beginning filers.